rubenmartinez/reactor-practise/README.md

 ## Design

-### Alternatives Considered
+### Alternatives

 * **Spark**: Even if I am not an expert in Spark, it seems the natural choice for this task.
 It allows processing of huge files efficiently.

-However I supposed the exercise objective was to evaluate my programming style, and a Spark job would have not showing it.
-* **Kafka**: Similar to Spark, it has connectors to watch changes on a file then processing them (now using even KSQL some of the objectives of the exercise could have been fulfilled without even programming).
-I discarded it for the same reason as Spark.
+* **Kafka**: A distributed log usually used as a messaging platform, it has connectors to watch changes on a file then processing them, then using KSQL some of the objectives of this exercise could have been fulfilled without even programming.

 ### Structure